JuliaTsymbal/Text-Mining-Project/README.md

 ### Step 1.
 Download and extract the dataset

 A dataset is available on the Kaggle platform, comprising [BBC news articles](https://www.kaggle.com/datasets/pariza/bbc-news-summary) or you can use the `archive.zip` file with all data.
 For convenience, we have also added an already generated csv file `raw_data.csv` for direct use for preprocessing.
 Run `Preprocessing.ipynb` to get clear data for text classification.
-Arter run you obtain `clean_data.csv` file for using it in the next steps.
+Arter run you obtain `clean_text.csv` file for using it in the next steps.

 <a id="text-classification"></a>